History of Argentina in Timeline

 1974: Death of President Juan Perón

-In 1974, President Juan Perón died, leading to his vice president, Isabel Perón, ascending to the presidency.
+In 1974, President Juan Perón died, and his widow and vice president, Isabel Perón, ascended to the presidency.

-In 1975, Isabel Perón issued "annihilation decrees" against left-wing guerrillas during Operativo Independencia.
+In 1975, Isabel Perón's "annihilation decrees" against left-wing guerrillas occurred during Operativo Independencia (Operation Independence).

 1976: Ousting of Isabel Perón